shalivan/shalivan.github.io/_posts/PXL/41-01-01-UE_Lighting.md

  - screen space denoiser
  - screen space radiance caching - LUMEN - trace from set of pos + interpolate
  - world space raidiance cache - probes in world *(only for distance lighting )

+.

+nanaiate help with lumen. but traced not directly via high res, but lower 'nanite proxy geo' (+ help of screen traces, traces against full nanite )
+Cannot exclude emmissive  because of screentrace

 ##### Settings
 (enabled by default)